 These credit cards will be used to make payments to suppliers that cannot be made using bank transfers or checks.
 Payment by credit call will be capped at $_________ or the equivalent in NIS or the relevant foreign currency.

 Payment by credit card for the purchase of materials for production and development will be documented by a purchase order no matter what the total amount of the purchase.
-In other areas, payment by credit card will be documented by a priority purchase order from $_______ or the equivalent in NIS or the relevant foreign currency.
+In other areas, payment by credit card will be documented by a Priority purchase order from $_______ or the equivalent in NIS or the relevant foreign currency.

-A purchase that takes place without opening an order in accordance with the protocol requires email authorization by the manager before the payment takes place.
+A purchase that takes place without opening an order in accordance with the policy requires email authorization by the manager before the payment takes place.

-As the volume of payments increases, it will be possible to reconsider the amounts fixed in the protocol with the authorization of the CFO.
-A company credit card can be used only by an employee whose rank is EXECUTIVE for expenses associated with travel, lodging and food in accordance with the protocol for travel abroad.
+As the volume of payments increases, it will be possible to reconsider the amounts fixed in the policy with the authorization of the CFO.
+A company credit card can be used only by an employee who is an executive for expenses associated with travel, lodging and food in accordance with the policy for travel abroad.

 The payment methods by credit card to suppliers: